 - Lead times are reduced: By knowing the exact location of the goods, warehouse personnel no longer need to spend time checking on the goods’ availability and walking back and forth retrieving them.

-- Warehouses avoid being out of stock: Because of its greater storage capacity than traditional systems, a VLM helps ensure that more goods are readily available.
+- Warehouses avoid being out of stock: Because of their greater storage capacity than traditional systems, a VLM helps ensure that more goods are readily available.
 And used in conjunction with the WMS and company ERP, a company can prevent online customers from ordering out-of-stock products.

 Since BOPIS orders are placed online while the products are picked up offline, companies must have an automated system that integrates online and offline activities and is able to keep track of every single item stored and any related event in real-time.
 That’s the reality of BOPSIS.

 A surprisingly short ROI for your vertical lift module